rkitover/android-tablet-setup-guide/README.md

 **Logitech MX Anywhere 3**

 https://www.amazon.com/Logitech-Performance-Scrolling-Customizable-Bluetooth/dp/B089NJQR5T/
+.

 When buying a mouse, keep in mind that extra features like programmable buttons will not work on Android.
 But the standard 3 buttons, scroll wheel, side scrolling and back/forward buttons will all work fine.

 #### USB-C Hub

 For connecting USB devices such as a keyboard, mouse, etc., get any USB-C hub with power delivery.
 This is necessary to be able to charge your tablet while using USB devices.
-100 Watt power delivery is preferrable to use the power adapter I mention below.
+100 Watt power delivery is preferable to use the power adapter I mention below.

 #### Power Adapter